TheKikGen/stm32-tkg-hid-bootloader/README.md

 genericSTM32F103C.menu.upload_method.HIDUploadMethod2K.build.vect=VECT_TAB_ADDR=0x8001000
 genericSTM32F103C.menu.upload_method.HIDUploadMethod2K.build.ldscript=ld/hid_bootloader_tkg_cb.ld
 ``````
-You must also edit the linker script file mentioned in the upload method (ex above is hid_bootloader_tkg_cb.ld) and adjust the ram and rom origin and lengths.
-Ram origin start at 0x20000000 is the length is the one of your MCU (20K for the STM32103CB).
-Rom origin is 0x08000000 + TKG bootloader size (4K = 0x1000).
+You must also edit the linker script file mentioned in the upload method (ex above is hid_bootloader_tkg_cb.ld) in the (...)\STM32F1\variants\generic_stm32f103c\ld and adjust the ram and rom origin and lengths.
+Ram origin start at 0x20000000.
+The length is the RAM size of your MCU (20K for the STM32103CB).
+Rom origin is the flash memory available , starts at 0x08000000 + TKG bootloader size (4K = 0x1000).
 The flash memory size is the MCU one minus the TKG bootloader size.

 ``````
 MEMORY